 Call Animal Control and Local Shelters

-After you file a police report, your next step should be to call animal control and a few nearby shelters to see if they have found your dog.
+After you file a police report, your next step should be to call animal control and check a few nearby shelters to see if they have found your dog.
 There is a chance that your dog is simply lost and hasn’t been stolen.
 Or, sometimes thieves panic after abducting a dog and abandon it.
-When calling these organizations, make sure you file a missing dog report that includes a detailed physical description of your dog, its microchip number, and your contact information.
+Website information isn’t always correct so it’s important to visit these organizations in person.
+When visiting these organizations, make sure you file a missing dog report that includes a detailed physical description of your dog, its microchip number, and your contact information.
 It is also a good idea to provide them with a recent photo of your dog so they can be on the lookout if your pup shows up.

 Search the Surrounding Area